 The CIP will be updated annually in order to fine-tune the capital budget to reflect changing economic conditions or Township needs.
 The CIP program will also be adjusted to reflect the need for additional projects and set different priorities, if necessary.
-Some of the CIP projects included in the 2019 Township Budget did not get accomplished as planned.
-In some instances the funds were needed for a different CIP project and in others, time did not allow for the project to be accomplished.
+Some of the CIP projects included in the 2020 Township Budget did not get accomplished as planned.
+In some instances the funds were needed for a different CIP project of higher priority or to allow for coordination between projects.

-This is the third CIP to be prepared by the Township with the first being the 2018-2023 CIP.
+This is the fourth CIP to be prepared by the Township with the first being the 2018-2023 CIP.
 The Policy Group continues to learn from this process.
-The 2019 call for projects for the 2020-2025 CIP resulted in the addition of 20 new projects and the modification of previously identified projects for the various years, as anticipated.
-Previously shown as a 2022 project, the grant match for improvements to McLinden Nature Trails was withdrawn by the Parks and Recreation Department and is not included in this CIP.
+The 2020 call for projects for the 2021-2026 CIP did not result in the addition of new projects.